bedman3/COMP4321_Project/README.md

 docker-compose up -d
 ```

-After setting up the containers, you can now do the web crawling and batch processing before query
+#### 3. After setting up the applications, you can now do the web crawling and batch processing before query

 ```shell script
 # if you do not have an existing RocksDB files, the application will generate the files